EPCCed/archer2-MPI-2023-02-22/README.md

 lecture material to be supported by the tutored practical sessions in order to reinforce the key concepts.

-Intended Learning Outcomes
+<h3>Intended Learning Outcomes</h3>

- * On completion of this course students should be able to:
+On completion of this course students should be able to:

  * Understand the message-passing model in detail.